mcmah309/anyhow/README.md

 ```dart
 import 'package:anyhow/anyhow.dart' as anyhow;
 ```
 Respectively.
-Like in anyhow, these types have parity (The Anyhow Result type is just a typedef), thus can be used together.
+These types have parity (The anyhow Result type is just a typedef), thus can be used together.
 ```dart
 typedef Result<S> = base.Result<S, anyhow.Error>